AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 Command Input Box: `reject n/Alex Yeoh p/87438807`

 What you should see:
-1. Adam is rejected from status `SHORTLISTED` to status `REJECTED` in the Applicant list.
+1. Alex is rejected from status `SHORTLISTED` to status `REJECTED` in the Applicant list.
-2. Command Output Box shows that Adam is rejected.
+2. Command Output Box shows that Alex is rejected.
 ![reject_command.png](images%2Freject_command.png)

 <div markdown="span" class="alert alert-danger" role="alert">:exclamation: <strong>Caution:</strong>